tot-ra/ka_ba/README.md

 - Automatic discovery (DNS/k8s)
 - Permanent thinking agent (Sentry mode, watching filesystem)
 - Agent instantiation by agents
+- Composeable chat UI (place multiple agents into single chat on custom website and let them interact with each other)

 ### TODO for ka agent